ischrack/4T1-Neutrophil-Parse-scRNAseq-Paper/README.md

 # 4T1-Neutrophil-Parse-scRNAseq-Paper

+Note - the work here is currently unpublished so certain proprietary datasets won't be included until publication.

 Code affiliated with 4T1 Neutrophil paper based on the 2024 Parse (v3) sequencing run conducted by Ian and Rebecca.

 This subrepository contains an initial analysis of a scRNAseq experiment conducted by the Shea Lab.